TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ExtensionInstallation/Index.rst

 Preview Page
 ^^^^^^^^^^^^

-At this point, it is a good time to preview what we have done so far.
-Go to **WEB → View** and switch the width to "Auto Size".
+At this point, it is a good time to preview what we have achieved so far.
+Go to **WEB → View** and try a few different screen widths.
+The two buttons at the top left of the screen (marker 1) allow you to show/hide the page tree and to minimize the function menu at the left.

 .. figure:: ../Images/ExtensionInstallation/PreviewPage.png
    :alt: Preview Page
    :width: 600

-.. menu not working
-.. jumbotron
-.. three columns
+The preview shows the frontend with a menu (*NavBar*) at the top.
+In a mobile view (narrow screen width), a button provides access to a toggle menu.
+However, only one link is shown the in menu: "Home".
+The other pages we have created in the backend are still missing.

+Besides the menu, a large "Hello, world!" greets the visitors of the website.
+This is the "Jumbotron"-partial.
+Below that, three columns are shown, each of them with a "Heading".
+In a mobile view, these columns stack on top of each other nicely.

-Let's update the Fluid template files and implement a simple menu and enable dynamic content that can be edited in the TYPO3 backend.
-We will do this in the next steps.
+Let's update the Fluid template files and implement a simple menu and enable dynamic content that can be edited in the TYPO3 backend in the next steps.